-documents as true copies; or sending records by special methods such as express mail.
+"Actual cost" may include a charge for the time spent by the public body's staff in locating the requested records; reviewing the records in order to redact exempt material; supervising a person's inspection of original documents in order to protect the records; copying records; certifying documents as true copies; or sending records by special methods such as express mail.
 "Actual cost" also may include the cost of time spent by the public body's attorney reviewing and redacting, although the cost of the attorney's time spent determining the application of the Public Records Law is not recoverable.
-105
+108

-Public bodies may charge for search time even if they fail to locate any records responsive to the request or even if the records located are subsequently determined to be exempt from disclosure.
-However, it is best practice, where possible, to advise a requester beforehand if significant portions of the records are likely to be exempt from disclosure.
+Public bodies may charge for search time even if they fail to locate any records responsive to the request or even if the records located are subsequently determined to be exempt from disclosure.109 However, it is best practice, where possible, to advise a requester beforehand if significant portions of the records are likely to be exempt from disclosure.